WikiLeaks Vault 7 Data Leak: Another Earthquake in the Intelligence Community

 The library could be easily included in the CIA’s projects to achieve the following goals:

-- To reduce the cost and time to develop hacking tools to use in the cyber operations.
+- To reduce the cost and time to develop hacking tools for cyber operations.

-- To make harder the attribution of cyber-attacks and cause others threat actors to be blamed for the agency’s false flag operations.
+- To make the attribution of cyber-attacks harder and cause other threat actors to be blamed for the agency’s false flag operations.

 Analyzing the WikiLeaks documents about the UMBRAGE group, the experts discovered explicit references to a well-known cyber threat, the Shamoon malware.
-Information reported in the WikiLeaks dump revealed that the experts at the Umbrage team used the same technique implemented by the Shamoon malware, in this way it was impossible to distinguish legitimate attacks of the Shamoon attackers from the ones launched by the US intelligence.
+Information reported in the WikiLeaks dump revealed that the experts at the Umbrage team used the same technique implemented by the Shamoon malware.
+In this way, it was impossible to distinguish legitimate attacks of the Shamoon attackers from the ones launched by U.S. intelligence.

-Since December 2016, security experts observed a spike in the number of attacks linked to a new variant of the malware, so-called Shamoon 2.
+Since December 2016, security experts have observed a spike in the number of attacks linked to a new variant of the malware, the so-called Shamoon 2.

-Then when malware researchers were discovering a Rebound sample in some systems they identified it as a Shamoon variant instead of the CIA implant.
+Then when malware researchers discovered a Rebound sample in some systems, they identified it as a Shamoon variant instead of the CIA implant.

 The UMBRAGE team has many other techniques and tools in its arsenal.
-The experts were able for example to reproduce a persistence technique borrowed from the HiKit rootkit.
+For example, the experts could reproduce a persistence technique borrowed from the HiKit rootkit.

-The CIA hackers are able to implement the webcam capture feature used by the infamous DarkComet RAT and also sandbox evasion techniques borrowed from the Trojan Upclicker and the Nuclear Exploit Pack.
+The CIA hackers can implement the webcam capture feature used by the infamous DarkComet RAT and also sandbox evasion techniques borrowed from the Trojan Upclicker and the Nuclear Exploit Pack.

-The arsenal is full of tools, for example ShoulderSurfer is a software used by the CIA to hack Windows Exchange 2010.
-The tool performs a code injection attack against the Exchange Datastore manager process allowing the CIA hackers to siphon emails and contacts without the need for the user’s credentials.
+The arsenal is full of tools; for example, ShoulderSurfer is software used by the CIA to hack Windows Exchange 2010.
+The tool performs a code injection attack against the Exchange Datastore manager process allowing the CIA hackers to siphon emails and contacts without needing the user’s credentials.

-Other software in the archive are able to target Apple users, the QuarkMatter technique for example allows attacker for hiding spying software persistently on an OS X system by using an EFI driver stored on the EFI system partition.
+Other software in the archive can target Apple users.
+The QuarkMatter technique, for example, allows attackers to hide spying software persistently on an OS X system by using an EFI driver stored on the EFI system partition.

 Figure 2 – CIA projects included in the Vault 7 dump

 The intelligence Agency, of course, also has a lot of tools that can hack Android mobile devices.
-The documents refer three implants listed as Bowtie, SuckerPunch, and RoidRage that can be used to spy Android mobile devices.
-The release notes for the RoidRage implant show it can be used for different purposes, including the monitoring of all radio functions and to steal SMS messages from the target.
+The documents refer to three implants listed as Bowtie, SuckerPunch, and RoidRage that can be used to spy on Android mobile devices.
+The release notes for the RoidRage implant show it can be used for different purposes, including the monitoring of all radio functions and stealing SMS messages from the target.

-The CIA experts focused their efforts on the implementation of the set of implants used by the Hacking Team designed to hack Windows systems.
+The CIA experts focused on implementing the implants used by the Hacking Team designed to hack Windows systems.

 Unfortunately, many other intelligence agencies may have used a similar technique to deceive investigators.

-WikiLeaks is going to share information on the hacking tools included in the Vault7 dump with the tech companies whose products are affected even if the White House has warned that there may be legal repercussions for the organization.
+WikiLeaks will share information on the hacking tools included in the Vault7 dump with the tech companies whose products are affected even if the White House has warned that there may be legal repercussions for the organization.

-WikiLeaks wants to protect the customers of the major companies that use the products of several major companies that are impacted by the hacking tools in the data leak.
+WikiLeaks wants to protect the customers of the major companies that use the products of several major companies impacted by the hacking tools in the data leak.

-Just after the data leak, WikiLeaks announced it would not release tools or exploits “until a consensus emerges on the technical and political nature of the CIA’s program and how such ‘weapons‘ should analyze, disarmed and published.”
+After the data leak, WikiLeaks announced it would not release tools or exploits “until a consensus emerges on the technical and political nature of the CIA’s program and how such ‘weapons’ should be analyzed, disarmed and published.”

 During a WikiLeaks press conference on March 9, 2017, Julian Assange explained that the organization decided to share information with impacted companies.

-“We have decided to work with them, to give them some exclusive access to the additional technical details we have so that fixes can be developed and pushed out so that people can be secured,” Assange said.
-“And then, once this material is effectively disarmed by us, by removing critical components, we will publish additional details about what has been occurring.”
+“We have decided to work with them, to give them exclusive access to the additional technical details we have so that fixes can be developed and pushed out so that people can be secured,” Assange said.
+“And then, once this material is effectively disarmed by us, we will publish additional details about what has been occurring by removing critical components.”

-The decision was taken by WikiLeaks and its followers through a poll on Twitter about the possibility to share technical details of the hacking tools with the companies in private industry that sell the products targeted by the US intelligence.
+The decision was taken by WikiLeaks and its followers through a poll on Twitter about the possibility of sharing technical details of the hacking tools with the companies in private industry that sell the products targeted by U.S. intelligence.

 “If a program or a piece of information is classified, it remains classified regardless of whether or not it is released into the public venue or not,” said White House press secretary Sean Spicer.
-“I would just suggest that someone consult with [the Department of Justice] regarding the legal repercussions of any individual or entity using any piece of still-classified information or technique or product that hasn’t been declassified.”
+“I would suggest that someone consult with [the Department of Justice] regarding the legal repercussions of any individual or entity using any piece of still-classified information, technique, or product that hasn’t been declassified.”

-The CIA did not comment the authenticity of WikiLeaks data leak, but remarked that US law doesn’t allow the Government to spy on it citizens.
+The CIA did not comment on the authenticity of WikiLeaks’ data leak but remarked that US law doesn’t allow the Government to spy on its citizens.

 While I was writing, tech companies are already working to fix the zero-day flaws in their products and to offer customers tools to detect the presence of anomalies in their applications.